video-production-screen

 9. Have a team behind you

-LinkedIn Live doesn’t have all of the user-friendly functionality of an event platform, so for utilising the live engagement features – comments, questions, polls, and feedback – it is worth having another team member as an administrator of your page or event so they can keep an eye on the live engagement and feed it into the event.
+LinkedIn Live doesn’t have all the user-friendly functionality of an event platform, so for utilising the live engagement features – comments, questions, polls, and feedback – it is worth having another team member as an administrator of your page or event so they can keep an eye on the live engagement and feed it into the event.

 Conclusion

 LinkedIn Live is a brilliant communications channel to add to your event arsenal.
-With the right setup and know-how, which we hope this article will help with, it’s a great channel to utilise the many benefits of live streaming to engage with your professional network where they are without the need to spend money on platforms and registration tools.
+With the right setup and know-how, which we hope this article will help with, it’s a great channel to utilise the many benefits of live-streaming to engage with your professional network where they are without the need to spend money on platforms and registration tools.

 And if you need a hand positioning its utility internally, here are a couple of key figures that might help: